All website prices are before discounts (There are some), and shipping. I do ship internationally.

 I will start your tiles as soon as I have your deposit, or very soon, if there is another urgency ahead of yours.
 There is no extra charge for the bump in the queue.
 Life is hard enough.
 Most people are very accommodating if I have to delay their tiles a few days because another person needs tiles in a hurry to meet a contractor deadline.

-You can get discounts and rebates when you pay for your tiles by check (or bank transfer if you are international) and promising photos of your completed installation.
+You can get discounts and rebates when you pay for your tiles by check (or bank transfer if you are international) and promise photos of your completed installation.
 Not all promises are kept, but do know that customer-taken photos are fine.
 Several higher resolution photos are more helpful than a single 640 pixel photo hurriedly snapped but just do your best.

 These are the available discounts:

-Pay by check or bank transfer: 3.5% discount.
+Pay by check or international bank transfer: 3.5% discount.

 Minimum Order: There's a mimimum order of 5 tiles to qualify for discounts (3 tiles for 8x8inch or 8x6 inch tiles).

 If you would like to donate to $25 or more to Blind Cat Rescue & Sanctuary, you will get $25 off shipping of your final order.